Fraunhofer-AISEC/cpg/docs/docs/CPG/impl/scopes.md

 # Scopes and Symbols

 The concept of scopes and symbols are at the heart of every programming language and thus are also the core of static analysis.
 Both concepts consist in the CPG library through the types `Scope` and `Symbol` respectively.
-A `Symbol` is just a typealias for a string.

 A "symbol" can be seen as an identifier in most programming languages, referring to variables or functions.
 Symbols are often grouped in scopes, which defines the visibility of a symbol, e.g. a slice of a program that can "see" the symbol.
 Often this is also synonymous with the life-time of a variable, e.g., that its memory will be freed (or collected by a garbage collector) once it goes "out of scope".